idowuvictor/Deployment-using-create2-without-assembly-/README.md

 contract Factory {

+    // A mapping to keep track of used salts to prevent reusing them mapping(bytes32 => bool) usedSalts;

+    event DeployedSuccessfully(address deployedAddress);

     /**
      * @notice  .
+A function to deploy a contract and return its address
+     * @dev     .
+The function deploys a new contract with the given constructor arguments and a precomputed salt value
-A function to Get the address of a contract
+     *          The function emits the address of the newly deployed contract upon successful deployment
-     * @dev     . returns an address
      * @param   _owner  .
 An address[TestContract constructor arguments]
      * @param   _walletname  .
 A string[TestContract constructor arguments]
      * @param   _salt.
 A unique uint256 used to precompute an address